 Skilled Medical Home Care

 This is available for patients who need a higher level of assistance.
-In this instance, health care professionals such as a doctor or registered nurse performs tests and monitors a seniors vital signs at their home.
+In this instance, health care professionals such as a doctor or registered nurse perform tests and monitor a senior’s vital signs at their home.
 Families who require this type of home care must consult with their physician who will arrange and oversee the service.

 Christian Brethren community services offer a wide range of high quality respite services depending on the seniors exact needs.
 To have someone expertly assess your loved ones situation, and to help them look forward to what’s ahead of them, reach out to them on 02 9842 4111.